NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

                  cp -rf /contrib/Andrew.Penny/psurge_dev /lustre

+            |
-           You can use the following code snippet as a workaround.
+            | You can use the following code snippet as a workaround.

             ::

                LFS="/lustre"

-               until mount -t lustregrep ${LFS}; do
-                 echo "User Bootstrap: lustre not mounted. wait..." sleep 10
+               until mount -t lustre | grep ${LFS}; do echo "User Bootstrap: lustre not mounted. wait..." sleep 10
                done

                cp -rf /contrib/Andrew.Penny/psurge_dev /lustre

-- What is the command to get max nodes count on a cluster?[\ `edit </index.php?title=FAQ&action=edit&section=59>`__\ ]
+            .. rubric:: What is the command to get max nodes count on a cluster?[\ `edit </index.php?title=FAQ&action=edit&section=59>`__\ ]
                :name: what-is-the-command-to-get-max-nodes-count-on-a-clusteredit